Using PDF Alchemist

 PDF Alchemist analyzes the placement of characters, words, lines and graphical elements in the source PDF and uses advanced heuristics to reconstruct sentences and paragraphs as a person would read them.
-The resulting HTML document will reflow text for different browser windows of various sizes, and merge the contents from multiple pages into a single continuous display.
+The resulting HTML document reflows text for different browser windows of various sizes and merges the contents from multiple pages into a single continuous display.
 PDF Alchemist can also merge multiple columns on PDF pages into a single column and allow for font resizing in a browser window, at user request.
-Finally, PDF Alchemist will insert images in text flows into the HTML output file as inline image references, and can capture simple captions provided with images found in a source PDF document.
+Finally, PDF Alchemist inserts images in text flows into the HTML output file as inline image references, and can capture simple captions provided with images found in a source PDF document.

 Cleaning up page breaks